Tsuna isn’t even entirely sure what happened.

 Same as Tsuna.

-And maybe that should have been Reborn’s first clue when he appears in Namimori several months later, not particularly enthused about the idea of having to train a complete civilian into becoming the next heir to the Vongola throne but vindicitvely gleeful in his determination all the same.
+And maybe that should have been Reborn’s first clue when he appears in Namimori several months later, not particularly enthused at the idea of having to train a complete civilian into becoming the next heir to the Vongola throne but vindicitvely gleeful in his determination all the same.
 Only to find that none – literally none – of the information he has been provided with by CEDEF and that idiot Sawada is even remotely close to the reality of things.

 If he’d had so much as an inkling about the sort of people that have by then taken up residence in Namimori, he might have invested a little more time into gathering some information of his own, might have been a little more careful about picking fights with seeming civilians who then reveal themselves to be anything but.